Weekend Today: Special editions

 On May 19, 2018, a special Saturday edition was anchored by Savannah Guthrie and Hoda Kotb with weather by Al Roker to cover the Wedding of Prince Harry and Meghan Markle was live at Windsor, England.

+On August 28, 2018, a special Sunday edition was anchored by Kristen Welker filling in for Willie Geist to cover the death of Sen. John McCain.

+On July 14, 2024, following the 2024 attempted assassination of Donald Trump in Pennsylvania, a special 2-hour edition of Today aired instead of Sunday Today anchored by Willie Geist and Savannah Guthrie.

 Viewership

 The program has more viewers than ABC's Good Morning America Weekend Edition and CBS' CBS Saturday Morning, but fewer than CBS News Sunday Morning.
 During the weekend of September 15, 2012, the weekend edition of Good Morning America topped Weekend Today in the ratings for the first time in that program's history.